Masmiseim36/nxpSDK/middleware/EmbeddedWizard/PlatformPackage/RT/ReadMe.txt

   The following section contains additonal platform specific changes, related to Graphics Engine (GFX) or Runtime Environment (RTE):

+* Version 9.30
+  - The Runtime Environment contains now an own optimized memory manager that is tailored for GUI applications on resource constraint embedded systems.
+    The Embedded Wizard Heap Manager can now be used instead of TLSF.
+  - The Runtime Environment supports now immediate garbage collection.
+    By default this feature is disabled for compatibility reasons.
+  - The Graphics Engine supports now lazy loading of bitmaps and discarding of bitmaps.
+These new features can be configured by using the new macros:
+    - EW_LAZY_LOAD_BITMAPS
+    - EW_LAZY_LOAD_BITMAPS_IF_ANIMATED_ONLY
+    - EW_DISCARD_BITMAPS
+    - EW_DISCARD_BITMAPS_IF_ANIMATED_ONLY
+    - EW_DISCARD_BITMAPS_IF_NOT_USED_IN_RECENT_UPDATES
+  - The meaning of the macro EW_MAX_SURFACE_CACHE_SIZE has changed due to lazy loading and discarding of bitmap resources.
+Now, EW_MAX_SURFACE_CACHE_SIZE defines the threshhold, when bitmaps are discarded from memory.
+  - The Graphics Engine target specific files ewextgfx.c/h have been reworked:
+    - Unified renaming (Gfx...)
+    - The handshake with the display driver is redesigned and the new functions EwBspDisplayCommitBuffer() and EwBspDisplayWaitForCompletion() are used.
+    - Destroying of surfaces will take care about current usage by hardware and flush outstanding operations.
+  - The Runtime Environment target specific file ewextrte.c has been reworked:
+    - The new Embedded Wizard Heap Manager is used to allocated/free memory.
+    - EwGetTicks is now calling the function EwBspClockGetTicks().

 * Version 9.20
   - The Graphics Engines for color format RGBA8888, RGB888 and RGB565 have
     been enhanced to support the new bitmap resource formats RGB565 and Index8.